FSSKM/TAGC_review/README.md

 ## Output
 TAGC generates a point estimate and corresponding confidence intervals for the trans-ancestry genetic correlation between trait A of population I and trait B of population II.

 It is assumed that GWAS summary statistics are available for trait A of population I, and individual level observations are available for trait B of population II.
-Individual level observation of trait A of population II is not needed, and the TAGC uses the PRS of trait A for population II instead of individual level observations.
+Individual level observations of trait A of population II is not needed, and the TAGC uses the PRS of trait A for population II instead of individual level observations.

 Population II typically is the smaller population, and population I is typically the larger population with higher quality GWAS.